I tested the top 5 Lorikeet AI alternatives for 2026: Here’s my honest breakdown

 5. Zendesk AI

 Zendesk AI is the native option for teams already using the Zendesk platform.
-It offers built-in features like AI-powered ticket summaries, smart routing, and chatbots that are baked right into the agent workspace.
+As a mature and reliable platform that powers customer service for thousands of companies, it offers built-in features like AI-powered ticket summaries, smart routing, and chatbots that are seamlessly integrated into the agent workspace.

 How do you pick the right Lorikeet AI alternative?